-A light and sound show allow visitors to see Pergamon through a day cycle.
+A light and sound show allows visitors to see Pergamon through a day cycle.
 A five-story central tower with platforms allows for a better bird’s eye view of the city.
 An elevator is available if necessary.

 Statues from Antiquity in the Pergamon Das Panorama Exhibition

-Statues of various rulers, gods and goddesses are on display – mostly with golden backdrops.
+Statues of various rulers, gods, and goddesses are on display – mostly with golden backdrops.
 A few magnificent mosaics show sumptuous Pergamon palace interiors.

-The most-impressive grouping is the 47 surviving marble slabs from the smaller frieze from the Pergamon Altar.
+The most impressive grouping is the 47 surviving marble slabs from the smaller frieze from the Pergamon Altar.
 It tells the story of Telephos, son of Heracles, and the foundation of Pergamon to prove the divine ancestry of the kings of Pergamon and thus their legitimate claim to power.
 The oracle of Delphi, Auge, priestess of Athena, Heracles, Telephus, lions, nymphs, Troy, Achilles – they are all in there somewhere.

-The Great Frieze, a high point of Greek relief art, had to remain inside the museum for conservation purposes but plaster casts and a multimedia show give a good impression what awaits once the museum reopens.
+The Great Frieze, a high point of Greek relief art, had to remain inside the museum for conservation purposes but plaster casts and a multimedia show give a good impression of what awaits once the museum reopens.

 History of the Pergamon Altar in Berlin